-Cigarette smoking has been closely associated with cancer especially lung and bronchitis.
-The link between nicotine and cancer was long established years ago.
+Cigarette smoking has been closely associated with lung cancer and bronchitis.
+The link between cigarettes and cancer was long-established years ago.
 Wine though not widely known to most has the same effects.
-70% of the USA population have no idea alcohol has ties to cancer.
+70% of the US population has no idea alcohol has ties to cancer.
 Women who drink wine are said to be at a higher risk of developing breast cancer in the course of their lives.
 So just how many cigarettes are equal to a bottle of wine?

 Research and Findings

-A British research team from three universities set out to compare drinking wine and smoking cigarettes on the cancer risk in an effort to raise awareness about the relationship of alcohol and cancer.
+A British research team from three universities set out to compare drinking wine and smoking cigarettes on cancer risk in an effort to raise awareness about the relationship between alcohol and cancer.

 They did lifetime risk of cancer data analysis from Cancer Research UK on a general population and also on the number of cancers linked to alcohol and smoking.
-In a date set of 1000 non-smoking women and 1000 non-smoking men everyone drank a bottle of wine a week; it was observed that 14 extra women and 10 extra men were at risk of developing cancer.
-This number was equivalent to cancer risk stemming of a female smoking 10 cigarettes a week and a man who smokes 5 cigarettes a week.
+In a data set of 1000 non-smoking women and 1000 non-smoking men, everyone drank a bottle of wine a week; it was observed that 14 extra women and 10 extra men were at risk of developing cancer.
+This number was equivalent to cancer risk stemming from a female smoking 5 cigarettes a week and a man who smokes 10 cigarettes a week.

-Because alcohol is a carcinogen, there hasn’t been clear indication of its influence on cancer.
-The study based its results on cancer risk only without looking into other factors e.g. age, family history, medical history of possible previous cancer indicators, diet and environmental exposure of subjects.
-However, it is still important for people to be aware of carcinogenic effects of wine which are rarely considered.
+Because alcohol is a carcinogen, there hasn’t been a clear indication of its influence on cancer.
+The study based its results on cancer risk only without looking into other factors e.g. age, family history, medical history of possible previous cancer indicators, diet, and environmental exposure of subjects.
+However, it is still important for people to be aware of the carcinogenic effects of wine which are rarely considered.

-There have been researches that link moderate alcohol consumption to health benefits especially red wine, which may explain why most people would not understand the correlation between wine and the increased cancer risk.
+There have been researches that link moderate alcohol consumption to health benefits, especially red wine, which may explain why most people would not understand the correlation between wine and the increased cancer risk.
 Studies have in the past highlighted the usefulness of antioxidants found in red wine.
-They are popular for helping the heart pump more blood and oxidizing the blood.
-Also moderate intake of all kinds of alcohol reduces formation of blood clots and raises healthy cholesterol.
+Also, moderate intake of all kinds of alcohol reduces the formation of blood clots and raises the levels of healthy cholesterol.

-The study in no way compares smoking cigarette to moderate wine consumption as smoking ultimately kills 2/3 of its users and is responsible for 80% of deaths from respiratory and cardiovascular diseases.
+The study in no way compares smoking cigarettes to moderate wine consumption as smoking is responsible for a high percentage of deaths from respiratory and cardiovascular diseases.
 Every individual case varies and the impact of ten cigarettes or a bottle of wine will be different as well.